 How to Buy Passes and Tickets

-All Festival Passes are $55.00 and include access to ACT’s entire 2020 festival programming slate (Note: some films are only available to viewers located inside Colorado).
+All Festival Passes are $55.00 and include access to ACT’s entire 2021 festival programming slate (Note: some films are only available to viewers located inside Colorado).

 - You’ll need to create an account on our online festival platform to purchase a pass.

-- Once you purchase your pass, you must “pre-order” (reserve) tickets for all the screenings and Q&As you wish to view.
+- Once the festival schedule is released you must “pre-order” (reserve) tickets for all the screenings and Q&As you wish to view.

-- In order to ensure you have access (like the in-person festival, the virtual festival has a limited number of “seats”, or in this case screens, that can watch any given film – except our Shorts programs which are unlimited), we suggest that you pre-order tickets at your earliest convenience.
+- In order to ensure you have access (like the in-person festival, the virtual festival has a limited number of tickets), we suggest that you pre-order tickets at your earliest convenience.